When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 Problem Solved: Internal Link Analysis at Scale

-As you’ve seen, there’s a lot to consider when taking into account discrepancies with internal links.
+As you’ve seen, there’s a lot to consider when resolving internal linking mistakes.
 This is where SEO technology comes in.

 Follow along our internal links workflow to gain more site authority.